mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 Here, `getException :: a -> Either Exception a` is a hypothetical function
 that allows us to catch exceptions in pure code.
-What that expression will
+What this expression will
 return, `True` or `False`?
 It would seem natural to state that the result
 should be `True`, but it could be `False` just as well because of the
 non-determinism (i.e. the two occurrences of `x` could be replaced by `x`'s